Reflection positivity and invertible topological phases: Fermionic theories with scalar internal symmetry group

 \subsection{Phases of topological insulators and topological superconductors}

-We apply Conjecture~\ref{thm:143} to compute possible topological phases for each of the 10~symmetry types~\eqref{eq:101} and~\eqref{eq:100}.
+We apply Conjecture~\ref{thm:143} to compute possible topological phases for each of the 10~fermionic symmetry types~\eqref{eq:101} and~\eqref{eq:100}.
 We remind that the fermionic symmetry groups with~$K=\TT$ pertain to {topological insulators}; those with $K=\pmo$ and $K=SU_2$ pertain to {topological superconductors}.
-The group of topological phases---that is, the group of deformation classes of reflection positive invertible topological field theories with symmetry group~$H$ in $n$ spacetime dimensions---is
+The abelian group of topological phases---that is, the group of deformation classes of reflection positive invertible topological field theories with symmetry group~$H$ in $n$ spacetime dimensions---is

-It may be computed from the homotopy groups\footnote{These are Thom's bordism groups, but for the perpendicular tangential structure on the stable normal bundle, so care must be taken since $\Pp/\Pm$ and $\Pcp/\Pcm$~exchange when passing from tangential to normal.}~$\pi _qMTH$; see the universal property~\eqref{eq:62}.
-As we are only interested in~$n\le 4$, we need only compute for~$q\le5$, and for~$q=5$ we only need to know $\pi_5MTH/\textnormal{torsion}$, since that determines $\Hom(\pi _5MTH,\ZZ)$.
-The group~$\TP nH$ classifies deformation classes of \emph{interacting} theories.
-The group of deformation classes of \emph{free} fermion theories in $(n-1)$~dimensions modulo those which admit a mass term is given by Lemma~\ref{thm:119} and~\eqref{eq:109}:
+It may be computed from the homotopy groups\footnote{These are Thom's bordism groups, but for the perpendicular tangential structure on the stable normal bundle (see footnote~\footref{perp}).
+Note that $\Pp/\Pm$ and $\Pcp/\Pcm$~exchange when passing from tangential to normal.}~$\pi _qMTH$; see the universal property~\eqref{eq:62}.
+As we are only interested in~$n\le 5$, we need only compute for~$q\le6$, and for~$q=6$ we only need to know $\pi_6MTH/\textnormal{torsion}$, since that determines $\Hom(\pi _6MTH,\ZZ)$.
+The abelian group~$\TP nH$ classifies deformation classes of \emph{interacting} theories.
+The abelian group of deformation classes of massive (gapped) \emph{free} fermion theories in $n$~dimensions modulo those with trivial long-range effective theory is given by Lemma~\ref{thm:119} and~\eqref{eq:149}, at least conjecturally: